Public Information For Professionals

 The first UK NA meeting was held in Chelsea in 1980.
 Narcotics Anonymous published its first full-length book, the ‘Basic Text’, in 1982 and since then the fellowship Worldwide has grown dramatically.

-In March 2020 there were 1292 weekly meetings taking place throughout England, Scotland and Wales along with a further 50 in Prisons or other closed institutions.
+In March 2020 there were 1292 weekly meetings taking place throughout the UK along with a further 50 in Prisons or other closed institutions.
 As of January 2021, as a consequence of Covid-19, 900 of these meetings were taking place online.

 There are weekly meetings being facilitated within the community in the UK.
 Our Hospitals and Institutions committees also run several hundred meetings and this number is growing rapidly.
 We have over 140 meetings in treatment or detox units and hospitals, along with meetings in young offender institutions, secure units and prisons.